Subject Access Requests

 How to make an effective subject access request

-You may want a file from a specific service, like a copy of your benefits file, your housing file, or your social care records.
-You could ask for information from more than one service, or for just a small amount e.g., a copy of a number of particular documents, documents from a particular date range, or information relating to a particular event.
-Providing us with a detailed request will allow us to complete your request efficiently, and to achieve this, please only ask for information that you need.
+When making a subject access request, what is particularly important is that we can clearly identify the data subject and the information about them being requested.
+You may want a file from a specific service, like a copy of your benefits file, your housing file or your social care records.
+You could ask for information from more than one service, or for just a small amount – for example, copies of specific documents, documents within a particular date range or information relating to a particular event.
+The more detail you can provide, the better able we are to complete your request efficiently.
+Please therefore only ask for information that you need.

-• your full name, address, and contact telephone number
+- your full name, address, and contact telephone number

-• any information that we use to identify you, such as a housing application number or any other unique identifiers
+- any information that we use to identify you, such as a housing application number or any other unique identifiers

 - your housing benefit file

-- emails between ‘name’ and ‘name’ between 2/8/2016 and 06/01/2018 about your complaint
+- emails between ‘name’ and ‘name’ between 2/8/2023 and 06/01/2024 about your complaint

-Proof of identity needed
+Proof of identity is needed

-It is important that the council is sure of your identity before releasing information.
+It is important that the council is sure of your identity before releasing any information.
+If you are making a request for someone else’s information, you will need their documentation as well as your own.

 You will need to provide at least one document from each category: